advait1307/Rock-Paper-Scissor/ReadMe.md

 <br/>
 <br/>
 <br/>
-In the screenshot the user choice scissor option and the computer chose paper.
+In the screenshot the user choice scissor and the computer chose paper.
 Hence the user won the game!